-Early in my career, I used books because it was engaging and fun.
-Now, I understand the impact that it makes.
-It makes a difference for our students.
+Early in my career, I used books because they was engaging and fun.
+Now, I understand the impact they make.
+Literacy-based intervention makes a difference for our students.
 Remember, the goal of speech and language therapy is to support our students in the classroom, right?
 What better way to address these functional skills than to use books, books and more books.

 Here are 5 steps to reduce therapy planning and increase alignment to the curriculum: